-Instead of using irregular unit-catchments, the CaMa-Flood model can stably execute hydrodynamic simulations with traditional rectangular grid boxes as its computational elements, by specifying “grdare.bin, rivlen_grid.bin, nxtdst_grid.bin” in the go shell script..
+Instead of using irregular unit-catchments, the CaMa-Flood model can stably execute hydrodynamic simulations with traditional rectangular grid boxes as its computational elements, by specifying “grdare.bin, rivlen_grid.bin, nxtdst_grid.bin” in the go shell script.
 The irregular unit-catchment area is replaced with the area of the rectangular grid box, while the upstream-downstream relationship is given by the same river network map of the grid-vector-hybrid approach.
 The channel length and downstream distance are also replaced with the distance between the centers of the grid box and its downstream grid box.
 The topographic parameters for the fully-grid-based approach are prepared in the same directory of the grid-vector-hybrid approach.
-Rectangular-grid simulation contains some bugs in v390-395.
-This will be fixed in the next release.
+Rectangular-grid simulation contains some bugs in v390-395 have been fixed.